chancalan/aoc2021/aoc/day06/README.md

 After 256 days in the example above, there would be a total of `26984457539` lanternfish!

 How many lanternfish would there be after 256 days?

+Your puzzle answer was `1710166656900`.

+Both parts of this puzzle are complete!
+They provide two gold stars: **